 Pennsylvania Vegetable Growers Association

-Prepared by Steven M. Bogash, regional horticulture educator; William J. Lamont Jr., professor of horticulture; R. Matthew Harsh, Harsh Consulting; Lynn F. Kime, senior extension associate; and Jayson K. Harper, professor of agricultural economics.
+Prepared by Steven M. Bogash, retired extension educator; William J. Lamont Jr., professor of horticulture; R. Matthew Harsh, Harsh Consulting; Lynn F. Kime, senior extension associate; and Jayson K. Harper, professor of agricultural economics.

 This publication was developed by the Small-scale and Part-time Farming Project at Penn State with support from the U.S. Department of Agriculture-Extension Service.